 Although many people imagine the Simpson desert to be a huge sea of sand, void of plant and animal life, the truth is very different.
 The desert changes almost continuously as you travel across it and no more so than along the hay River Track.
 The views are often breathtaking.
 The sky is immense and so is the landscape.
 This is big sky and big dune country at its best.

 Early risers will be greeted with the most incredible colours at dawn, and the calls of numerous birds including the Crested Bell Bird.
 A morning walk along the dune crests will reveal tiny footprints of the hopping mouse, lizards and small marsupials.

-This is a track that simply could not be attemped by the inexperienced without the help of a tour guide.
+This is a track that simply could not be attempted by the inexperienced without the help of a tour guide.
 The track improves each year but still navigation is by GPS alone in some parts, as there are simply no landmarks.
 In other areas, knowledge of the few landmarks available is necessary for safe travel.
 If you really want to experience the Simpson desert, then this is the trip for you.

-Once out of the desert, we head for the Queensland channel country and camp on the Diamantina River, before making our way to Lark Quarry, site of the largets set of dinosaur footprints in the world.
+Once out of the desert, we head for the Queensland channel country and camp on the Diamantina River, before making our way to Lark Quarry, site of the largest set of dinosaur footprints in the world.

 The Hay river trip is one you will remember and talk about for a lifetime.